birdshiu/NSYSU_Data_Structure_orig/108Course/08/readme.md

 huffman coding
 ===
 This is a huffman encoding file application.
-You can use a.out or main.cpp singly. if you wnat to use this in debian environment, suggest you run setup.sh first!
+You can use huffman.elf or main.cpp singly. if you wnat to use this in debian environment, suggest you run setup.sh first!

 # How to build